- Education and Science»

 The name stuck and even today in 2016 they are still known as the Buildings in Stoneybatter

-The Maguire Family Stayed in the Buildings in Stoneybatter
+The Maguire Family Stayed in the Buildings

 Times were still hard for families in Dublin during the 1930s and during World War Two, known as the Emergency in Ireland

 Dora's daughter, Bridget also lived in a cottage in the Buildings by now and was married with four small children of here own.
 She recalled, 'When I married Leo and had the four children things were hard, there wasn't much money about.